Vitamin D deficiency: Single-dose therapy

 Alternatively, a single-dose therapy is used for instance if there are concerns regarding the patient's compliance.
-The single-dose therapy can be given as an injection but is normally given in form of oral medication.
+The single-dose therapy can be given as an injection but is normally given in the form of oral medication.

 Vitamin D doses and meals

 The presence of a meal and the fat content of that meal may also be important.
 Because vitamin D is fat-soluble, it is hypothesized that absorption would be improved if patients are instructed to take their supplement with a meal.
 Raimundo et al. performed different studies confirming that a high-fat meal increased the absorption of vitamin D3 as measured by serum 25(OH) D. A clinical report indicated that serum 25(OH) D levels increased by an average of 57% over a 2-month to 3-month period in 17 clinic patients after they were instructed to take their usual dose of vitamin D with the largest meal of the day.